mlabs-haskell/cardano-open-oracle-protocol/README.md

 #### 6. Running a FactStatementStore gRPC service

+> You can use Bash function `run-js-fs-store` to execute commands
+> described in this section.

 COOP provides a low-scale implementation of the [FactStatementStore gRPC](coop-proto/fact-statement-store-service.proto) back-end service, namely the [JSON Fact Statement Store](coop-extras/json-fact-statement-store) that, as